sufjanfana/fs-vs-skill/README.md

 Each arm is built to perform to its architectural limit — neither is strawmanned.
-Arm A gets the faithful ChromaFs instantiation (real `just-bash`, the full filter set, prefetch
-+ per-run cache); Arm B gets the canonical skill bundle with a navigation summary that removes the substrate-handoff round-trip.
+Arm A gets the faithful ChromaFs instantiation (real `just-bash`, the full filter set, prefetch and per-run cache); Arm B gets the canonical skill bundle with a navigation summary that removes the substrate-handoff round-trip.

 Both orientations — Arm A's `orientation.md` and Arm B's `SKILL.md` — are written as